 2:30-3:50 p.m., LAC 412

-Professor Daisy McCoy will teach you about Mayan history and culture, how to write numbers using Mayan numerals and do some Mayan mathematics using the most likely methods of the ancient Maya.
+Professor Daisy McCoy taught about Mayan history and culture, how to write numbers using Mayan numerals and do some Mayan mathematics using the most likely methods of the ancient Maya.

 Challenging Stereotypes about Muslims: What It’s Like to be Muslim in America